okanokumus/Programming/Python/README.md

 * Ubuntu 16.04.2 LTS as OS
 * PyCharm Community Edition as an IDE
 * Python 3.5 version as an interpreter

+# IntroductionPython

+some exercises to learn Python language as an introduction